zac-heisey/murray-lampert/_posts/2019-06-12-7-things-to-know-about-granite-kitchen-countertops.markdown

 ---
+layout: blocks
 title: 7 Things to Know About Granite Kitchen Countertops
 date: 2019-06-12 00:00:01 Z
 categories:
 - Kitchen Remodeling
-featured-image: "/uploads/gallery/kitchens/dang-tran-kitchen2a.jpg"
-excerpt: Granite countertops are a tried and true material option for many kitchen remodeling projects.
+description: Granite countertops are a tried and true material option for many kitchen remodeling projects.
 Get the lowdown on granite kitchen countertops right here!
-author: Gregg Cantor
-layout: post

 ---

 In our last post, we looked at some important [things to know about quartz kitchen countertops](/7-things-to-know-about-quartz-kitchen-countertops/) before making the choice of materials for your kitchen remodel.
 Today we'll cover 7 things homeowners should know about installing granite kitchen countertops, which is right up there with quartz in terms of popularity, preference, and quality.